 Overall, the latest delay in the case seems to be frustrating for everyone involved with the Military Commissions, especially the family members of the 9/11 victims.

+What Happens in Vegas?
 As these hearings plod along, it is interesting that the 9/11 case is not getting more national news coverage.
 The famous saying “what happens in Vegas stays in Vegas” unfortunately seems applicable to GTMO.

 By Jeff Meding, Military Commission Observation Project, Indiana University McKinney School of Law